-After the confrontation at Sailly-Saillisel, the Newfoundland Battalion retired to the rear area by train, to an encampment at Meaulté.
+After the confrontation at Sailly-Saillisel the Newfoundland Battalion had retired to the rear area by train, to an encampment in the vicinity of the community of Meaulté.
 There, and later at Camps-en-Amienois - even further behind the lines - the Newfoundland unit was to spend almost the entire remainder of that month.